 Van den Eijnde’s extensive knowledge of fashion history and theory informs the multi-layered approach he pursues as a professor at the Rhode Island School of Design (RISD).
 His work is a commentary on the idiosyncrasies of life and he frequently uncovers subversive humor and fantastical moments in mundane reality.

-Awards include the 2016 Cultural Prize of the Alexander Clavel Stiftung in Riehen/Basel and the 2010 Audience Award for the best costume design from Luzerner Theater.
-Recipient of many notable grants and residencies, he has travelled extensively developing his practice, from studying traditional kimono design and embroidery in Kyoto and Fukuyama, to baroque dance in Cambridge, and stage wigs and make-up in Paris and Strasbourg.
+Before joining the faculty at RISD, he was a visiting professor at the Fashion Department of the Academy of Fine Arts in Warsaw and Head of Textile Design at the Haute Ecole des Arts du Rhin in Mulhouse.
+The awards he has received include the 2016 Culture Prize awarded by the Alexander Clavel Foundation in Riehen/Basel and the 2010 Audience Award for Best Costume Design at the Lucerne Theatre.
+He has travelled widely to develop and expand his practice, studying traditional kimono design and embroidery in Kyoto and Fukuyama, baroque dance in Cambridge, and stage wigs and make-up in Paris and Strasbourg.